How to: Use the Load Test API

 To use the LoadTesting namespace

-Open a Web performance and load test Project that contains a load test.
+Open a Test Project that contains a load test.

-For more information, see Create and run a load test.
+For more information, see Creating and Editing Load Tests.

 Add a Visual C# or a Visual Basic class library project to your test solution.

-Add a reference in the Web performance and load test project to the class library project.
+Add a reference in the test project to the class library project.